-

 Weather can reveal weak points suddenly.

-A Tree Risk Assessment helps spot problems before damage happens.
+A Tree Risk Assessment helps identify problems before damage occurs.

-Trees are often close to homes, driveways, and sidewalks.
+Trees are commonly located near homes, driveways, and sidewalks.

 Branches grow longer and heavier over time.